dKvale/installEPA/README.md

 # installEPA

-This R package downloads a list of EPA air models.
+This R package downloads a list of current EPA air models.

 EPA models include: